Community

 To standardise regulatory reporting, DRR uses the Common Domain Model (CDM) - a standardised, machine-readable blueprint for how derivatives transactions are represented, processed and managed across the lifecycle of a trade.
 What does DRR do?

 DRR delivers an array of benefits.
 Crucially, it provides a standardised interpretation of regulatory requirements to ensure consistency across firms.
-It improves efficiency and reduces costs by eliminating the need for individual reporting systems.
+It improves efficiency and reduces costs by eliminating the need for individual reporting interpretations.
 DRR enhances data accuracy and transparency, making compliance easier, while also allowing quick regulatory updates.
 Additionally, it supports automated machine-executable reporting and is designed to integrate with existing systems, ultimately helping firms meet regulatory expectations more effectively.
 DRR is your benchmark

 Whilst DRR is an incredibly helpful framework for firms of all sizes, some of the very largest firms, that have chosen to tackle regulation in-house (using significant resource), are still finding DRR useful as a compliance benchmark - a way to check their regulatory ‘homework’ to make sure that they are in line with best practice - once again, it is the common interpretation of the regulations which offers these extremely large institutions extra comfort that they ‘got it right’.
 What is the most efficient way to implement DRR